 Let’s get started.

-The steps have been furnished by the tool itself and we have listed them in the similar order.
+The steps have been furnished by the tool itself and we have listed them in a similar order.

 To fix these redirects, one can use plugins like Redirection by John Godley.
 With over 9,00,000+ active installations, this plugin is capable of handling 301 redirects, figure out 404 errors and other similar ones.